Shivek25/hearth_pine_prototype/README.md

 ## 🌲 Project Overview

 Hearth & Pine is designed to bridge the gap between rugged outdoor living and modern luxury.
-The prototype showcases the core user journey—from discovering unique dwellings to purchasing gift vouchers and inquiring about landowner partnerships.
+The prototype showcases the core user journey, from discovering unique dwellings to purchasing gift vouchers and inquiring about landowner partnerships.

 ### Key Pages & Features